 The terms stoned and high are used to describe the effect of THC on our bodies and brains.
-When you ingest cannabis, through smoking, vaping, or eating, you take in the THC off the plant.
+When you ingest cannabis through smoking, vaping, or eating, you take in the THC off the plant.
 This compound is a psychoactive chemical that causes a change in our perception.
-Once it is processed by our bodies, the effects of THC take place.
-The amount of THC present in cannabis varies by strain and by grow.
+Once our bodies process it, the effects of THC take place.
+The amount of THC present in cannabis varies by strain and by growth.
 One sample of a strain can contain only 2% THC, while another strain may be as high as +33% THC.

-Weed can be consumed for either the euphoric effect or for the sedative effect which it can produce.
+Weed can be consumed for either the euphoric effect or the sedative effect it can produce.
 How would you describe these two feelings?
 Would you say that the euphoric effect is a 'high'?
 Would you call the relaxed effect being stoned?
-Let’s take a closer look at the effects and see if we can’t figure it out.
+Let&rsquo's take a closer look at the effects and see if we can’t figure it out.

 The marijuana buzz is kind of a pre-stage to your high, but your consciousness hasn’t changed yet.
 You are in a transition phase that, depending upon the amount of THC in the cannabis you smoked, can last for a while.
 Usually, you can start to feel the effects of a high coming on after about 5 minutes.

 The feeling of being high is often described as energetic and euphoric.
-The high normally follows the buzz.
+The high normally follow the buzz.
 It can give you energy and a sense of cheerfulness.
 You may be able to feel things more intensely.
-The high produced by marijuana can provide inspiration.
+The high produced by marijuana can inspire.
 Colors can stand out and appear brighter and more vivid.
-Incidental things that can be quite silly suddenly become hilarious.
+Random things that can be quite silly suddenly become hilarious.
 Your skin can tingle at this point.

 A high can last quite a long time.
-Sometimes being high on cannabis can last up to 5 hours, depending upon how much you have consumed and how strong the strain or product is.
-The intensity of the high depends on the type of cannabis, the way you consume it, your resistance to THC, and your condition.
+Sometimes being high on cannabis can last up to 5 hours, depending on how much you have consumed and how strong the strain or product is.
+The high intensity depends on the type of cannabis, the way you consume it, your resistance to THC, and your condition.
 The effect can be different for everyone.
 Some people can become dizzy and laugh a lot.
 Other people may become affectionate and docile.
-Still other people may become noisy and energetic.
+Still, other people may become noisy and energetic.

 A high can also be accompanied by certain side effects.
 Some of these are very well known.
 Red eyes stand out as a physical sign of having smoked marijuana.
-Another physical sign is that you may develop “perma-grin”.
+Another physical sign is that you may develop; Perma-grin.
 Perma-grin is when you start to smile and can’t stop.
-You basically have a huge grin plastered on your face.
-Another side effect is “dry mouth”.
+You have a huge grin plastered on your face.
+Another side effect is; dry mouth.
 Dry mouth is when your mouth becomes dry; very dry.
 You will need to make sure to have water around to combat this.

 Being stoned is different than being high.
 Being stoned is usually described as feeling relaxed, mellow, and even drowsy.
 It is actually the opposite of the energetic high.
 It is more of a mellow, sitting in one spot sort of feeling.
 When you are stoned, it can feel like everything is going in slow motion.
 Often you can feel very relaxed and lazy.
 You can be very calm and just kind of go with the flow.